7 Alternative Housing Ideas To Consider

 Hemp Concrete, also known as HempCrete, Canosmose, Canobiote and Isochanvre is a bio-composite material.
 Hemp Concrete is less labour intensive to make but more expensive.
 Building blocks of this material can be used to build traditional houses and are said to be resistant to mould, bugs and fire.

-These are just a selection of the alternative houses which can be built.
+These are just a selection of alternative housing ideas to consider.
 With the right imagination, funding and skills you can create something amazing.
 From houseboats to pallet houses or tiny houses on wheels.